ehpor/hcipy/doc/performance.rst

 These coefficients describe the performance characteristics of each method on your hardware.
 To use the newly tuned parameters, add them to your HCIPy configuration file.
 The configuration file is typically located at ``~/.hcipy/config.yaml`` or in your project's configuration directory.
 Add the tuning results under the ``fourier`` section.

-Once configured, HCIPy will automatically use your tuned performance models to select the optimal Fourier transform method for each propagation.
+Once configured, HCIPy uses your tuned models instead of its built-in ones to select the optimal method for each propagation.